 Popular Motifs in Older American Milk Glass

-The dolphin, which actually looks a lot more like a fish than a porpoise, used to form the stems of candlesticks, compotes and other items reflects the Empire style popular during the mid-1800s, although it has seen many revivals in glass over the years.
-After the Civil War era, various animals and birds were popularly molded into in all types of pressed glass, including milk glass.
+The dolphin, which actually looks a lot more like a fish than a porpoise, was used to form the stems of candlesticks, compotes and other items reflecting the Empire style popular during the mid-1800s (although it has seen many revivals in glass over the years).
+After the Civil War era, various animals and birds were popularly molded into all types of pressed glass, including milk glass.

-Drapery patterns reflected the mourning festoons on memorial pieces for Presidents Lincoln and Garfield.
+Draping patterns reflected the mourning festoons on milk glass memorial pieces for Presidents Lincoln and Garfield during the 1800s.
 The turn of the 19th century saw the Spanish-American War commemorated with covered dishes shaped like ships or busts of Admiral Dewey.
 The laying of the Trans-Atlantic cable had an influence on glass designs, too, and resulted in cable motifs.
 "The whole history of our country can be followed in its glass," wrote the Newbounds.

 Newer Milk Glass of the 1940s and '50s

 Fenton utilized hundreds of their varied molds in milk glass production.
-One of the most popular was Silver Crest, which had ruffled edges fashioned of clear glass.
-Other colored edges were made as well such as Peach Crest and Emerald Crest.
-Fenton's Hobnail pieces were touted as their "oldest, most popular pattern" in milk glass marketing materials and these are readily found by collectors today as well.
+One of the most popular was Silver Crest, which has a milk glass body with a ruffled edge fashioned of clear glass.
+Other colored edges were attached to milk glass such as Peach Crest and Emerald Crest.
+Fenton's Hobnail pieces were touted as their "oldest, most popular pattern" in milk glass marketing materials and these are readily found by collectors today.

 Kemple glass works made "authentic antique reproductions processed by hand" that look like old pressed glass pieces as well.
 The glass looks more modern and whiter in comparison to older pieces in most instances.